term-world/syllabus-template/CODE_OF_CONDUCT.md

 * gain extra practice with course concepts
 * demonstrate an above-average level of effort

 Each "improvable" assignment will suggest `10` potential improvements to choose from.
-Selecting from this list, improvements must be unique (i.e. two students cannot complete the same improvement).
+Selecting from this list, improvements must be unique (i.e. two students in the same neighborhood cannot complete the same improvement).

 #### Improvement `Proposal`s